We've also noticed our supermarket shop costs more than it used to, so here are some handy tips on how to save money on food shopping.

 Top tip: To test an egg's freshness, drop it into a glass of water.
 If it sinks to the bottom and stays there, it's fresh.
 It starts to float the older it is, if none of the egg stays on the bottom of the glass, the egg is off.

-45. Stock up on condiments A well-stocked condiment cupboard is an essential tool of the home cook.
+45. Stock up on condiments A well-stocked condiment cupboard is an essential tool for the home cook.
 Vinegars, such as red/white, cider, and rice are the basis of lots of sauces and salad dressings.
 Mustard is also an easy way to inject some flavour into a dish.
 Condiments are often inexpensive and can last for a while as you never need to use too much.

 Top tip: Combine a little white wine vinegar with lemon juice and chopped mint to make a quick and easy salad dressing - it's delicious with couscous.

 47. Grow your own tomatoes It can be expensive to grow your own vegetables but if there's one particular item you constantly buy from the supermarket, it might be worth looking into.
-Tomatoes for instance are cheap to grow - you just need to spend a little upfront, then you'll be overrun with free tomatoes!
+Tomatoes for instance are cheap to grow - you just need to spend a little up front, then you'll be overrun with free tomatoes.

 Top tip: You don't need to dig out a patch in your garden, some vegetables can be grown in pots or alongside your flowers.
 See our guide on how to grow your own.

 51. Freeze spare bread straight away Bread is often the first thing to go bad.
-If you always buy a loaf but find yourself throwing away the last few slices - it's worth popping it in the freezer.
+If you often find yourself throwing away the last few slices - it's worth popping it in the freezer.
 You can freeze a loaf whole or in portions and take it out to defrost when you need it.
 You can also toast individual slices straight from frozen - so it's perfect for speedy breakfasts and a great way to save money on food.

 Top tip: If you know you'll be making a certain amount of sandwiches in one week, freeze the slices you need in a separate portion and defrost them on a Sunday night.